Twitter-Sentiment-Analysis/R/README.md

 Longer Modular Version-
-For easier understanding, the above code is modularized and must be learnt in following order-
+For easier understanding, the above code is modularized and must be learnt in following order- Following are for lexical based twitter analyzer (Tweets to find sentiment about people)
 1. authentication.R
 2. tweet_extraction.R
 3. Word Database.R